aryyya/hello-redux/README.md

 - [ ] Add registration and authentication.
 - [ ] Synchronize data between client and server.
 - [ ] Write tests.
+- [ ] Implement unlisted url public todos (with and without public editing).

 More to come.